subs0/micro/README.md

-# Terraform JSON Generator
+# TFTS

 ## Overview

 This module has two primary components:

 1. A compiler, which takes in POJOs and outputs terraform-compliant JSON
-2. __For contributors__: A terrorm type generation tool the outputs typescript interfaces, which align with the specification for a given provider and version.
+2. **For contributors**: A terrorm type generation tool the outputs typescript interfaces, which align with the specification for a given provider and version.
 This is not a necessary step if you just want to use interface that have already been generated.
 However, if you want to generate interfaces for a new provider or version, you'll need to use this tool.

+> 🐉 🐉 🐉 (Dragons)
+>
+> This is a brand new project and the types are generated from the
+> documentation, so the process is not perfect.
+There are some types that are
+> not generated, but all terminal interfaces are set to `any` to allow maximum
+> accommodation for missing parts.

 ## Using the TF JSON Compiler